jwplayer/applicaster-docs/protection.md

 - DRM: Ensure only entitle users can playback video

 ## How to apply geo blocking?
 Applicaster Zapp supports [JW geo blocking rules](https://docs.jwplayer.com/platform/docs/protection-set-geoblocking-rules-for-videos).
-Applying these rules automatically removes country-specific media items from playlists based on the viewer's location
+Applying these rules automatically removes country-specific media items from playlists based on the viewer's location.

+This feature is enabled on the latest applicaster Zapp version (check your account manager).

 Note: Zapp determines the country based on the IP address of the viewer and feeds the country as a filter to JWP Delivery APIs (part of the URL signature).

-## How to apply geo blocking?
+## How to apply geo-blocking?
 (Deprecated Method)
 <img align="right" src="./img/applicaster-di-plugin.png" width="200">

 1. Add the Applicaster DI Plugin to your project